Hi! I’m Kellyn Roth, the author of this blog. I hope you enjoyed it, are enjoying it, and will continue to enjoy it in the future!

 I’m a Christian, an American, a country girl, a homeschooler, and a Conservative Republican.
 I love nature, especially animals which were so beautifully made by God, history, good books, entertaining movies (or TV shows), competitive sports (but not watching them), and, of course, writing.

+Around that time, I began writing poems.
+I have a notebook full of rhymes.
 I’m still writing poetry, though I like to think I’ve improved a lot since I was seven.

 After this came a complicated series of novels about these characters.
-The Heirs of the Trunk was the sequel to Untitled Novel 2.
+The Heirs of the Trunk was the sequel to “Untitled Work 3.”
 I’m actually kind of proud of it.
-For twelve-year-old with no formal writing instruction, it was impressive.
+For twelve-year-old with no formal writing instruction, it was impressive…ish.

 After about a year scribbling down ideas for a story about essentially every character existing or mentions in Heirs, I decided to start with a story about Gretchen’s mother, The Dressmaker’s Secret.

 Since I wrote TDS in 2014 for National Novel Writing Month, my life has changed in big ways.
 When I published it in 2016, I decided I wanted to be a writer for the rest of my life … and I still intend to be.

 To find out more about me, follow my blog (see the sidebar) or contact me at firstname.lastname@example.org.
 I can also be found on my website, Facebook, Goodreads, Amazon, and several other social media sites.